 Stomach botox is an endoscopic non-surgical obesity treatment.
 Boutlinum Toxin (botox) is injected into certain parts of the stomach.
-Delays gastric emptying by limiting the movements of the stomach muscles that affect appetite and hunger.
+It delays gastric emptying by limiting the movements of the stomach muscles that affect appetite and hunger.
 This reduces the patient's appetite and facilitates weight loss.
-After the application, it is aimed to lose 10% -15% of the weight of the patient in a 4-6 month period with an appropriate diet program.
+With an appropriate diet program after the procedure, it is aimed to lose 10%-15% of the weight of the patient in a 4-6 month period.

 Advantages of Stomach Botox?

 - It is a non-surgical procedure.
-It is applied by endoscopic method.
+It is performed by endoscopic method.
 Therefore, pain that may occur during surgical procedures is not in question.

 - Weight loss of 10% -15% is possible in 4-6 months.

-- After the application, the person can return to his / her daily life immediately.
+- After the procedure, the person can return to his / her daily life immediately.